Does This Insta Mean Hilary Duff & Matthew Koma Got Married?

 The couple allegedly tied the knot in a “small and low-key” sunset ceremony at Duff’s house attended by family and close friends, at least according to an unnamed source who spoke to People.
 The Lizzie McGuire star has yet to confirm her marital status, but her stylist, Jessica Paster, hinted at a ceremony on Instagram.

 “Winter solstice … a day of luv,” Paster wrote alongside a photo of a flower bouquet.
-Refinery29 reached out to a rep for Duff for comment and will certainly be watching Instagram for confirmation.
+Refinery29 has reached out to a rep for Duff for comment and will certainly be watching Instagram for confirmation.

 Advertisement